 He sanctifies us

 To be “sanctified” means to be set apart as sacred.
-It means to be purified of sin and to spiritually mature to become more like Christ.
+It means to be purified of sin and to mature to become more like Christ spiritually.
 This doesn’t happen overnight.
 It is a continual process for a Christian.
-We take off our old self and become a new person over time.
+We take off our old selves and become new people over time.
 We do become new once we are saved, but like a caterpillar, we undergo a metamorphosis during our walk with God.

 The Holy Spirit is with us and helps us in this process of sanctification.